 (See website for downloadable form)

-UNITED STATES DISTRICT COURT DISTRICT OF MISSISSIPPI DIVISION
+UNITED STATES DISTRICT COURTDISTRICT OF MISSISSIPPIDIVISION

 Enter Plaintiff(s) here:

 PLAINTIFF

 CIVIL ACTION NO.

 Enter Defendant(s) here: DEFENDANT

 CASE MANAGEMENT ORDER

-This Order, including all deadlines, has been established with the participation of all parties and

-can be modified only by order of the Court on a showing of good cause supported with

-affidavits, other evidentiary materials, or reference to portions of the record.
+This Order, including all deadlines, has been established with the participation of all parties and can be modified only by order of the Court on a showing of good cause supported with affidavits, other evidentiary materials, or reference to portions of the record.

 It is hereby Ordered:

 1. ESTIMATED DAYS OF TRIAL:

 ESTIMATED TOTAL NUMBER OF WITNESSES:

 EXPERT TESTIMONY EXPECTED: Yes/No NO. OF EXPERTS:

-Enter explanation (if necessary) here:

 2. ALTERNATIVE DISPUTE RESOLUTION [ADR].
-(Pick one) ☐ Alternative dispute resolution techniques appear helpful and will be used in this civil action as follows: At the time this Case Management Order is offered it does not appear that alternative dispute resolution techniques will be used in this civil action.
+(Pick one) ☐ Alternative dispute resolution techniques appear helpful and will be used in this civil action as follows: ☐ At the time this Case Management Order is offered it does not appear that alternative dispute resolution techniques will be used in this civil action.
 3. CONSENT TO TRIAL BY UNITED STATES MAGISTRATE JUDGE.
 (Pick one) ☐ The parties consent to trial by a United States Magistrate Judge. ☐ The parties do not consent to trial by a United States Magistrate Judge.
 4. DISCLOSURE.
 (Pick one) ☐ The following additional disclosure is needed and is hereby ordered: ☐ The pre-discovery disclosure requirements have been complied with fully.
 5. MOTIONS; ISSUE BIFURCATION.
 (Pick one) ☐ Staged resolution/bifurcation will assist in the prompt resolution of this action.
 The Court orders that:

-Staged resolution/bifurcation of the trial issues will not assist in the prompt resolution of this action.
-(I Pick one) (Early filing of the following motion(s) might significantly affect the scope of discovery or otherwise expedite the resolution of this action: (Statement not applicable) 6.
-DIS COVERY PROVISIONS AND LIMITATIONS.
+Staged resolution/bifurcation of the trial issues will not assist in the prompt resolution of this action. ((Pic ek one) • ☐ (Early filing of the following motion(s) might significantly affect the scope of discovery or otherwise expedite the resolution of this action: (Statement not applicable) 6.
+DIS SCC OVERY PROVISIONS AND LIMITATIONS.
 A. Interrogatories are limited tosuccinct questions. В. Requests for Production are limited tosuccinct questions.
 C. Requests for Admissions are limited tosuccinct questions.
-D. Depositions are limited to the parties, experts, and no more thanfact witness depositions per party without additional approval of the Court. Е. The parties have complied with the requirements of Local Rule 26(f)(2)(B) regarding discovery of electronically stored information and have concluded as follows: F. 7 The court imposes the following further discovery provisions or limitations: ⊥ ı l f 1.
-The parties have agreed that defendant may obtain a Fed.R.Civ.
-P. 35 (L.U.Civ.R.
-35) medical examination of the plaintiff (within subpoena range of the court) by a physician who has not examined the plaintiff, and that defendant may arrange the examination without further order of the court.
-The examination must be completed in time to comply with expert designation discovery deadlines. $\int 2$ 2.
-Pursuant to FED.R.EVID.
+D. Depositions are limited to the parties, experts, and no more thanfact witness depositions per party without additional approval of the Court.
+E. The parties have complied with the requirements of Local Rule 26(f)(2)(B) regarding discovery of electronically stored information and have concluded as follows: F. Th e court imposes the following further discovery provisions or limitations: me has fur The parties have agreed that defendant may obtain a FED.
+R. CIV.
+P. 35 (L.U.
+CIV.
+R. 35) dical examination of the plaintiff (within subpoena range of the court) by a physician who not examined the plaintiff, and that defendant may arrange the examination without ther order of the court.
+The examination must be completed in time to comply the expert designation discovery deadlines. Г 7 2.
+1 Pursuant to FED.R.EVID.
 502(d), the attorney-client privilege and the work-product